 The Paris: Intermediate French program allows students to complete the second-year French language sequence over the course of the summer in an immersive French environment.
 Students enroll in three classes – FREN 20100, FREN 20200, FREN 20300 – that will advance them into higher-level French coursework.

 In addition to classroom instruction, the program features a number of excursions to sites of considerable historic and cultural interest both within and in the vicinity of Paris.
 The French capital and its environs offer numerous opportunities to connect readings, discussions, and lectures with France’s past and present, and it is assumed that students will use their free time to explore this remarkable city apart from program-organized outings.

-Students in the Intermediate French program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
+Students in the Intermediate French in Paris program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
 The Cité, a park-like residential complex in the fourteenth arrondissement, is the international student campus in Paris, though French students also live there.
-Students reside in single rooms and have access to Cité facilities, including a library, theater, laundry and athletic facilities.
+Students reside in single rooms with a private bath and have access to Cité facilities, including a library, theater, laundry, and athletic facilities.
 Students will have access to common kitchens in the residence halls and can purchase inexpensive meals at the Cité’s restaurant universitaire.